stefphd/ResticPy/README.md

 ### Linux

 For ArchLinux users use the AUR from [here](https://aur.archlinux.org/packages/resticpy).
-For other distros just copy `resticpy` to `/bin/usr` (or other directories in the `$PATH`).
+For other distros run `install`.
+This just copies `resticpy` to `usr/local/bin` and checks for pre-requisites.

 ### Windows

-For now no installation is possible.
-A msi package with an exe will be probably created.
+Run the installer `ResticPy-X.Y-Windows10.msi`.
+Default installation directory is `C:\Program Files\stefphd\ResticPy\`.
+After the installation, it is necessary to add the installation directory to the PATH environment variable.

 ## Configuration